 The Growth Multiplier for Public Service

-Bernard Le Masson, Managing Director with Accenture Strategy, shares how the Growth Multiplier provides insight into the role of digital and economic growth for and how this is especially significant to governments and other public service top civil servants as they look at ways to strengthen GDP growth.
+Bernard Le Masson, managing director with Accenture Strategy, shares how the Growth Multiplier provides insight into the role of digital and economic growth.
+He explains how this is especially significant to governments and other public service top civil servants as they look at ways to strengthen GDP growth.

 Conventional wisdom suggests that employees are a barrier to digital progress, yet Accenture Strategy research shows the opposite is true.
 Compared with business leaders, employees are more positive about digital improving their work experience and job prospects, and more proactive in preparing themselves for the demands of a digital business.

 DOWNLOAD THE INFOGRAPHIC [PDF]

 Workers of the world are united.
 And up for digital.

 Welcome to the platform economy